I'm 24, I'm Studying Law & I Currently Have Zero Income

 Advertisement

-3:30 p.m. — We take the subway to the PATH to take the train into NJ for the game.
+3:30 p.m. — We take the subway to the PATH to take the train into New Jersey for the game.
 I pay B. $60 for the ticket while we're on the way there. $65.50

 5 p.m. — I make a beer run while B. and K. find our seats for the game.
 I grab two Stellas and an IPA ($49.58 — ouch) and get ready to root for the US Women's National Team as they play Germany.
 The US Women win and the energy of the crowd is infectious!
 WOOO!
 I decide to buy a USWNT sticker on my way out to add to my water bottle. $55.58